 Many new miticides for strawberries and vegetables

-The weather throughout much of the United States during the growing season of 2010 was hot and dry: ideal conditions for spider mite outbreaks.
-Along the East Coast, growers reported spider mite infestations in beans, cucurbits, eggplant, tomatoes, sweet corn and even potatoes.
+Hot and dry are ideal conditions for spider mite outbreaks.
+Along the East Coast, growers reported spider mite infestations in beans, cucurbits, eggplant, tomatoes, sweet corn, and even potatoes.

 Management of spider mites in vegetables

-Growers can takes steps to reduce the chances of spider mite outbreaks on their farms:
+Growers can take steps to reduce the chances of spider mite outbreaks on their farms:

 - Closely monitor field margins, nearby grassy areas, windbreaks, etc., for existing mite infestations.
 Do not mow grassy areas after midsummer.